 - Rice Vinegar.
 Balances the sweetness of the hoisin and peanut butter and brings some added acidity.

 - Peanut Butter.
-Unless I am baking where stabilization is important, I prefer to use natural peanut butter, which contains only peanuts and salt, as opposed to the hydrogenated oils and/or added sweeteners found in many products, including ones that tout themselves as “natural”—check your ingredient label.
+Unless I am baking, I prefer to use natural peanut butter, which contains only peanuts and salt.

 - Garlic + Fresh Ginger.
 Add some zip, zing, and authentic Asian flavor (as Sweet and Sour Chicken agrees).

 - Frozen Vegetables.
 Maximize nutrition and minimize chopping.
-Hallelujah!
+Or swap for your favorite fresh seasonal produce if you prefer.

 - Edamame.
-Little, but mighty, edamame is one of my favorite ways to boost nutrition in Asian recipes (like this Homemade Fried Rice) thanks to its healthy fiber, good-for-you antioxidants, and vitamin K.
+Little, but mighty, edamame is one of my favorite ways to boost nutrition in Asian recipes (like this Homemade Fried Rice).

 - Green Onions + Cilantro.
 For a finishing touch of color and fresh herb and onion flavor.

 - Peanuts.
-Add excellent crunch and compliment the peanutty flavor of the simple stir fry sauce.
+Add excellent crunch and complement the peanutty flavor of the simple stir fry sauce.

 The Directions

-- Cook the pork in a wok or pan.
+- Cook.
+Fry the pork in a wok or pan.
 Set aside.
 Cook the pasta.

-- Stir fry the frozen vegetables and edamame, then remove to the same bowl with the pork.
+- Stir Fry.
+Cook the frozen vegetables and edamame, then remove to the same bowl with the pork.

-- Add the sauce mixture to the empty wok then toss in the cooked noodles, pork, vegetables, and remaining ingredients.
-Garnish with additional chopped peanuts and a sprinkle of fresh cilantro and serve.
+- Finish.
+Add the sauce mixture to the empty wok then toss in the cooked noodles, pork, vegetables, and remaining ingredients.
+Garnish pork stir fry with additional chopped peanuts and a sprinkle of fresh cilantro and serve.
 ENJOY!

 Slow Cooker Pork Stir Fry